 Applying for residence as a first year is simple.
 Fill out a few online forms and receive your contract by email.

 Living in residence is an investment in your student's academic success.
 Find out how much residence and meal plans are.

 Want to know when your student should expect a residence contract?
 This page has all the important dates in one place.

-Nothing is more important than your student's safety in residence.
-Learn more about what measures are taken to ensure a safe residence experience.
+Nothing is more important than your student's safety and wellbeing in residence.
+Learn more about what resources available and measures in place to support your student's residence experience.

-Want to contact Waterloo Residences?
+Want to contact Campus Housing?
 Visit our contact page with all important contact details and hours of operation.

 Wondering what your student should bring to residence?
 Visit our helpful online checklist before you pack!

 To ensure a smooth move-in experience, we invite you to learn more about the move-in process.